mmister411/salvationelements/substratenetwork.md

 Ordinary definitions often split a word into separate senses.
 Ordinary definitions often use synonyms to describe a word, rather than explaining the underlying functional mechanisms at work.
 A substrate-level definition reveals the underlying signal that enables different senses and contexts to utilize the same word.
 When it works well, you get one definition-like statement that may clarify what's different and what's the same under a given iteration of the term.
 In some cases, hidden nuance in the usage of a term can be recovered when checked against its substrate.

-### But a Graph?

-Substrates may utilize other substrates in their mechanics while remaining substrate-level definitions.
-A graph naturally grows from this network of relationships.
-It shows where one substrate requires, instantiates, calibrates, implies, or otherwise acts through another substrate.
-The graph surfaces how nested some substrates are and how foundational some others are.
-As is native to meaning and language, there are recurring structures, dependencies, tensions, and relationships whose signal is lost in the noise floor when examined alone.
-The graph adds a layer of communication starting from how substrates ask what persists as a signal to what emerges from the symphony of those signals.

 # Building Substrate level definitions